Juventin/looker_gemini_insight/README.md

 ### 2. Integrate into Looker

 1. **Modify your Looker manifest** to include the custom visualization by adding the block from `looker/manifest.lookml` in your Looker project manifest file.
-Replace the url with the URL of your deployed Cloud Run service.
+Replace `<YOUR_CLOUD_RUN_URL>` with the URL of your deployed Cloud Run service.

 2. **Save and deploy** your changes in Looker.